MorrisGlr/creative/README.md

 - `src/content/placeholders.ts` defines placeholder projects and their visual tokens.
 - Tailwind is configured through the Vite plugin in `astro.config.mjs`.
 - Base-aware path helpers are used so links and assets work on GitHub Pages under `/creative`.
+- Dominant color palettes are extracted from each image at build time using `node-vibrant`, disk-cached in `.color-cache.json` so only the first build per image pays the extraction cost. `sharp` reads natural image dimensions so the palette bar width matches the actual rendered pixel width of the image rather than the container — portrait images on wide screens narrow the bar correctly.

 ## Local Development